NethServer/ns8-mail/rspamd/README.md

 ## Environment variables

-- `RSPAMD_instance` Rspamd instance name, required for syslog identity field and used for authentication on the controller HTTP service
 - `RSPAMD_adminpw` Token for accessing Rspamd controller
 - `RSPAMD_dkim_selector` The name of the default DKIM selector; the default value is `default`, which is compatible with NS7 to ease the